The Rise Of Data Protection OfficersNovember 11, 2019 |GDPR

 Whereas, in 2017, the International Association of Privacy Professionals (IAPP) expected that GDPR would increase the requirement of hiring new DPOs around 75000 in both private and public sectors.

-They also evaluated that out of 75000 Data Protection Officers, 28000 are needed in Europe.
+They also evaluated that out of 75000 Data Protection Officers, 28000 DPOs are what Europe needs this time.

 This is approximately more than six times the actual estimation.